-Enterprise Program Integrity Control System (EPICS)
+NCFAST Enterprise Program Integrity System (EPI)

-Effective May 1, 2000, the Enterprise Program Integrity Control System (EPICS) was implemented statewide to track and collect overpayments in the AFDC/TANF, Food Stamps, and Medicaid programs.
-EPICS is intended to not only allow investigators to resolve incidents of fraud and overpayment more quickly, but also increase recoupment.
-Claims for overpayments in the Work First, Food and Nutrition Services Program (Food Stamps) and Medicaid Programs are to be entered and tracked in the EPICS system by all counties.
-When an AFDC/TANF overpayment occurred because of county error (County Responsible Overpayments (CROPs)), the claim must be keyed into EPICS.
-The EPICS system will automatically close the claim and the adjustment is then made.
-The County Responsible overpayment is collected by State Office through an Electronic Funds Transfer (EFT) from county funds.
+Effective May 1, 2000 Enterprise Program Integrity Control system (EPICS) was implemented statewide.
+During fiscal year 2018/19 EPICS was moved into NC FAST and is now titled Enterprise Program Integrity (EPI) which continues to be a system to track and collect overpayments in the Aid to Families with Dependent Children (AFDC) / Temporary Assistance to Needy Families (TANF), Food Stamps, and Medicaid programs.
+EPI is intended to not only allow investigators to resolve incidents of fraud and overpayment more quickly, but also increase recoupment.
+Claims for overpayments in the Work First, Food and Nutrition Services Program (Food Stamps) and Medicaid Programs are to be entered and tracked in the EPI system by all counties.
+When an AFDC/TANF overpayment occurred because of county error (County Responsible Overpayments (CROPs)), the claim must be keyed into NC FAST.
+The NC FAST EPI system will automatically close the claim and the adjustment is then made.
+The CROPs are collected by State Office through an Electric Funds Transfer (EFT) for county funds.
 The county must maintain adequate documentation to substantiate the overpayment for all cases.

-Compliance Requirement: Counties must maintain adequate case documentation to substantiate the claim entry into EPICS.
-This information includes, but is not limited to the dates of the overpayment period, documentary evidence to substantiate that an overpayment occurred, such as wage stubs or verification from an employer, other income verification and household composition verification, and the budgets used to compute the amount of the overpayment.
+Compliance Requirement: Counties must maintain adequate case documentation to substantiate the claim entry into EPI.
+This information includes but is not limited to the dates of the overpayment period, documentary evidence to substantiate that an overpayment occurred, such as wage stubs or verification from an employer, other income verification and household composition verification, and the budgets used to compute the amount of the overpayment.

-Audit Objective: Determine whether the correct information was entered into EPICS when the claim was established and that sufficient back up documentation exists to support the claim.
+Audit Objective: Determine whether the correct information was entered into EPI when the claim was established and that sufficient back up documentation exists to support the claim.

-Suggested Audit Procedure
+Suggested Audit Procedure:

-Sample cases where an overpayment is documented for a claim entered into EPICS and determine if sufficient documentation exists.
+Sample cases where an overpayment is documented for a claim entered into EPI and determine if sufficient documentation exists.

-• Using the Fraud Investigator's documentation, ensure that overpayment cases identified were entered into EPICS and sufficient documentation exists to support the claim.
+- Using the Fraud Investigator's documentation, ensure that overpayment cases identified were entered into EPI and sufficient documentation exists to support the claim.